-The Accounts and Audit Regulations 2003 (as amended) require each local authority to publish an Annual Governance Statement (AGS) with its Annual Statement of Accounts.
-The AGS is required to reflect the various arrangements within the authority for providing assurance on the internal control, risk management and governance framework within the organisation, and their outcomes.
+The Accounts and Audit Regulations 2011 (as amended) require each Local Authority to publish an Annual Governance Statement (AGS) with its Annual Statement of Accounts.
+The AGS is required to reflect the various arrangements within the Authority for providing assurance on the internal control, risk management and governance framework within the organisation, and their outcomes.

-One of the sources of assurance featuring in the AGS is the professional opinion of the Head of Internal Audit on the outcome of her services' review of the framework.
-Professional good practice recommends that this opinion be given periodically throughout the year to inform the annual opinion statement.
-At Tamworth Borough Council this opinion is currently given quarterly.
+One of the sources of assurance featured in the AGS is the professional opinion of the Head of Internal Audit on the outcome of services' review of the governance framework.
+Professional good practice recommends that this opinion be given periodically throughout the year to inform the "annual opinion statement".
+This opinion is given on a quarterly basis to the Audit & Governance Committee.

-The Head of Internal Audit Services quarterly statement opinion as at the end of quarter 4, and for 2010/11, is set out in the attached document, and the opinion is set out below.
+The Head of Internal Audit Services' quarterly opinion statement for July - September 2011 (Qtr 2) is set out in the attached document, and the opinion is summarised below.